lulupointu/vrouter/README.md

 8. Call afterUpdate in all reused [VNavigationGuard]
 9. Call afterEnter in all initialized [VNavigationGuard]

-In every before.. function, you can return false to stop the navigation.
+In every before.. function, you can use the first argument to stop the
+navigation using .stopNavigation()

 ## Much more